 If you connect to your SSH server from another device, you'll get an alert message if the other system doesn't know your key.
 This message assists you in determining whether or not another system is impersonating the remote device.

 However, the long string that specifies the remote system's public key can be difficult to recall.
-Allow the "digital host key" option to make the fingerprint of the key easier to recall.
+Allow the "digital host key" option to make the key's fingerprint easier to remember.
 You may specify this as an option while running the SSH command or trigger it in your SSH config file.

 Anyone can create a matching pair of separate keys in this case (public and private).
 The public key is given to all the devices that will enable communication to the private key client where it is hidden with the client.
 If the private key is used for authentication, the key is never passed through the network.